jer-keel/node-proxy/README.md

 To install the proxy clone this repository, edit the routes.js file in the config folder to the machine's ip address and the required url to port mappings, and then run the app.js file with node.
-You can do this by typing these commands in order.
+You can do this by typing these commands in order:
 ```
 git clone https://github.com/jer-keel/node-proxy.git
 cd node-proxy
 npm install --production
-vim config/routes.js
+vim config/routes.js (or any editor of your choice)
 node app.js [optional port number]
 ```